Datavirke/datavirke.dk/content/posts/contemplating-entity-component-architecture/index.md

 ### Weakness: Fluid Objects

-One of the key benefits of ECS is that we don't have to define exactly what an entity *is*, but this comes with a few downsides as well.
 As a huge fan of [sum types](https://en.wikipedia.org/wiki/Tagged_union) as implemented in Rust for example, I really appreciate being able to use pattern matching to know *exactly* what kind of object I'm dealing with.
 With the ECS approach, emergent behavior becomes possible, for better or [worse](https://www.bay12games.com/dwarves/mantisbt/view.php?id=9195).

 What this means in practice is that you need to be very precise when designing your components.
 Imagine you work for a Winery where you decide to delete customers younger than 18 by targeting all entities with the components `Name` and `Age`, you might inadverdently be mangling half your inventory because the stock-keeping department decided to use `Age` for a slightly different purpose.